-As mentioned within step 2.
+As mentioned in step 2.
 I’m making use of two Nuget packages.
-Using Nuget packages is not required however, making use of Nuget packages makes everything a lot easier.
+Using NuGet packages is not required however, making use of NuGet packages makes everything a lot easier.

-One thing to note is, is that the assemblies listed below are special cased and may be referenced by simplename. (e.g. #r ” Newtonsoft.Json”)
+One thing to note is, is that the assemblies listed below are special cases and may be referenced using a simple name. (e.g. #r ” Newtonsoft.Json”)

 After this, you can import the namespace as usual, with the using clause. (e.g. using Newtonsoft.Json”)

 Using a custom assembly is easy when you have wrapped it into a NuGet package.
 The process however is somewhat different from Special Assemblies.
 First, you will need to create a project.json file.
 You can do this using a tool called Visual Studio Online.
 To open Visual Studio Online click Function app settings located in the right corner.

 Locate Advanced settings at the bottom of the screen and click on Go to App Service Settings.

 Within the management blade find the section called Development Tools.
 And open Visual Studio Online by clicking on App Service Editor, Go.

 A new screen will open with the layout of your functions.
 By default, every function has a run.csx which contains your function code and function.js which contains configuration-specific information.

 Within the root level of your function, create a file called project.json.
 The example below shows how to reference an existing Nuget package.